Undergraduate Programs in

 Other popular major or minor concentrations include Middle Eastern studies, European studies, Latin-American and Caribbean studies, global studies and geography, political science, and women’s studies.
 Jewish studies continually partners with other academic disciplines on different courses and events.

 Learn more about the Bachelor of Arts in Jewish Studies.
 Hofstra University also offers courses in Hebrew Language and Literature out of the Department of Comparative Literature, Languages, and Linguistics.
 Learn more

 Dr. Santiago Slabodsky became Hofstra's Florence and Robert Kaufman Endowed Chair in Jewish Studies in 2015.
 Dr. Slabodsky was born in Buenos Aires, Argentina, the city that hosts the largest Jewish community in Latin America and the Global South.
 He is committed to international education, holds degrees from multiple countries, and teaches intensive seminars in Europe, Latin America, Africa, and the Middle East in his winter and summer breaks.

 The Student Experience

-While Jewish studies is a small program, it has an engaged faculty and a full programming calendar.
-Every semester, acclaimed scholars, journalists, and authors are invited to speak on cultural, political, and historical issues.
+While Jewish studies is a small program, it has an engaged faculty and a full calendar.
+Acclaimed scholars, journalists, and authors are invited to speak on cultural, political, and historical issues.
 These guests have expertise in subjects such as the Jewish diaspora, the political climate in Israel and Argentina, Afro-Jewish affairs, and the impact of the Holocaust.

 Hofstra’s Jewish studies and majors have a wide array of opportunities for employment after graduation.
 Many alumni from our Kalikow School of Government, Public Policy & International Affairs – of which Jewish studies is a part – opt to pursue graduate degrees at top educational institutions.